shinwookim/website/teaching/CS0449-2241/index.md

 ### ***Discord***
 [Discord](https://discord.com/) is an instant-messaging platform (similar to Skype, Microsoft Teams, and Slack) we will be using for announcements and communication.
 Here, you can ask your questions, get help on assignments, or socialize with your classmates.{%sidenote "faster-help" "If you ask a question on Discord, you may well get a response from one of your classmates faster than if you were to email the teaching staff."%}

 The link to join the server will be posted on the [Canvas](canvas.pitt.edu) page within the first few days of term's start.
-You should join promptly as the link automatically expires after fourteen days.{%sidenote "discord-expires" "You may need to contact your course instructor for a new link if you are unable to join."%}
+You should join promptly as the link automatically expires after fourteen days.

 Note that there are some guidelines about asking for help through Discord.
 Please review the academic integrity section on the syllabus carefully.